nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 “How’s that?”

 “Can you ask?
-You and I were born in the midst of the illness of this age and have lived through its agony....
-Keep your fine feelings, indeed, but don’t try to make a virtue of them.
+You and I were born in the midst of the illness of this age and have lived through its agony.<span class="three-dots"></span>Keep your fine feelings, indeed, but don’t try to make a virtue of them.
 You’ll lose them, then.
 They’ll become all hollow inside, false and dry as civilization itself.
 And civilization is rotten.
 We are all rotten who are touched by it.”